solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 ### Instruction Context

-Every instruction in an Anchor program must have a `Context<T>` type as its first parameter, where `T` is a struct you define that implements the `Accounts` trait and specifies the accounts the instruction requires.
+Instruction handlers are functions that define the logic executed when an instruction is invoked.
+The first parameter of each handler is a `Context<T>` type, where `T` is a struct implementing the `Accounts` trait and specifies the accounts the instruction requires.

 The
 [`Context`](https://github.com/coral-xyz/anchor/blob/v0.30.1/lang/src/context.rs#L24)